-For the stern paddler, select a paddle length of your height if you will use it standing, or 4" less than your height for conventional use.
-For the bow select 60", or 6" less than your height (whichever is shorter).
+For the stern paddler, select a paddle length equal to your height if you will use it standing, or 4" less than your height for conventional use.
+For the bow paddler select 60", or 6" less than your height (whichever is shorter).

 Our History